secretlint/secretlint/README.md

 - **Pluggable**: Allow creating custom rule and flexible configuration
 - **Documentation**: Describe the reason that rule detect it as secret

+## Quick Demo

+You can view secretlint linting result on <https://secretlint.github.io/>.

 ## Quick Start

 You can try to use Secretlint on your project at one command.